MINISTRY OF PETROLEUM & NATURAL GAS

 147. Amending the Licence:

-Licence Amendment: The licensing authority can amend your licence when
+- Licence Amendment: The licensing authority can amend your licence when needed.

 -